 Log in to check your education record online!
-NOTE: It may take up to 2 weeks after you complete a certified course for it to be posted to your education record.
-If a certified course does not show up after 30 days, contact the course provider to make sure your data was transmitted.
+NOTE: It may take up to 5 business days after you complete a certified course for it to be posted to your education record.
+If a certified course does not show up after 5 business days, contact the course provider to make sure your data was transmitted.

 You can get up to 4 hours of CE credit for attending a regularly-scheduled Commission meeting.
 See our schedule of Commission Meetings.